 The pre-historic rock formation is 10 meters high, 50 meters long, and has been about for 65 million years, believe it or not.

-Its unique lion shape was caused by a dyke of Labradorite rock intruding into the existing Old Red Sandstone.
-That’s essentially geology talk for one rock forcing itself inside another.
+Its unique lion shape was caused by a dyke of Labradorite rock intruding into the existing Old Red Sandstone (that’s geology talk for one rock forcing itself inside another).